-I am a self employed ceramic artist, living in Findhorn, Morayshire.
-I found my passion for clay ‘by default’ in 1995, when I came to attend an arts course in Findhorn, Scotland.
+I am a self-employed ceramic artist and wellbeing coach, living in Findhorn, Morayshire.
+I found my passion for clay coincidentally whilst attending a 3-months-long arts programme in Findhorn, Scotland in 1995.
 Originally trained as a photographer and social worker, the discovery of a passion for working with clay initiated a big life and career change and subsequently

 my move from Germany to Scotland.

 Opening the creative door in me took me on the journey I am still on: finding and nourishing the joy of creative expression which leads to a much deeper, quieter voice — the voice of my Soul and innate wellbeing.
 Having lived with a harsh internal judge for most of my teenage and adult life, finding a judgement-free creative space became a turning point in my life.
 It was deeply enjoyable and gave me a creative language beyond words — and was an important resource when dealing with a series of deaths of loved ones.

 I have since witnessed the same effect many times in people who decide to express themselves creatively.
 If not judged, living our creative side is deeply healing.

 Beyond our conditioning and life experiences, we all have a Creative Well(of)Being in us which is untouched by life’s ups and downs.
 Understanding this resource, which is inbuilt in every human being, and waking up to its potential has been experienced as freeing and transformative by many people worldwide.
 In my one-on-one work with young or older clients, this is what I offer to explore.
 How can we listen more carefully to the wisdom that is already inside us, and cultivate, nurture and honour it?
 Often enough clay makes this easy and fulfilling.
 Clay is soft to touch and extremely forgiving, almost any mistake can be easily undone.
 Working with clay is a slow process, good medicine in this fast-paced world.
 You have time to get to love your piece as you see it gradually unfold and change.